 If you have any questions please don't hesitate to contact us!
 We would rather answer 20 questions than turn one person away.

 Those dressing in female formal wear (regardless of their own gender) should wear at least semi-formal level dresses and appropriate dress shoes such as heels or dress flats.
 Sneakers, boots, or sandals will not be allowed.
 Dress hems should be at least knee length and individuals should avoid non-formal fabrics such as denim, leather and vinyl.
 While cotton is allowed more formal fabrics such as satin or chiffon are encouraged.
 Those who do not wish to wear a dress may come dressed in a woman's pant suit.

 Formal Western Attire (Male)

-Those wearing male attire (regardless of his/her own gender) should be neatly dressed in at minimum a button down shirt, slacks, dark colored jacket or blazer and tie.
+Those wearing male attire should be neatly dressed in at minimum a button down shirt, slacks, dark colored jacket or blazer and tie.
 Suits and tuxedos are encouraged.
-Individuals should wear formal shoes such as dress shoes or loafers.
+Men are expected to wear formal shoes such as dress shoes or loafers.
 Sneakers, boots or platforms shoes will not be allowed.

 Formal Eastern Attire

 Those wearing formal attire from Japan or other eastern countries should be clothed neatly and in full attire.
-For male clothing this means the full Haori-Hakama, for female clothing a formal Kimono such as the Furisode or Kurotomesode.
+For gentlemen this means the full Haori-Hakama, for women a formal Kimono such as the Furisode or Kurotomesode.